spencertipping/tau/doc/Omega-design.md

 We can also rearrange/compact existing runs, but we have to lock the header during the whole process to avoid having readers get incomplete or corrupt data.
 Alternatively, we can merge into a new appended run to clear multiple existing ones; then it's just a normal append operation and we do a single header rewrite during the lock.

 If we clear existing runs, our file will have free space.
 We can punch holes in the file to allow the underlying filesystem to reclaim that space; that's probably the simplest strategy for now.
 Doing this means our file is effectively append-only, and we just punch holes to free data as we go.
 We can also make it a point to clear adjacent regions that will later create space for data we would have appended; then it's easy to reuse space instead of appending. (ext4 limits files to 16TiB at a 4kiB block size.)
 Finally, we can repack the whole file into a new database, which we should probably do every so often anyway.
 This can happen in a background thread so we don't interrupt readers.

+### Critical section timings
+All of this sort/merge discussion from above applies only to the `hm` mapping files, not to the data itself.
+That means a 1B-key database has only 16GiB of stuff to work with -- a reasonable amount, but only a few seconds to fully compact if we use efficient IO.
+Put differently, it's _much worse_ to have a high _k_ than it is to compact eagerly in almost every situation.
+We should try to keep _k_ below 4 and maybe at 1 or 2 if we can.
+This can probably be a tunable parameter.